apache/incubator-uniffle/README.md

 ### Shuffle Client

-For more details of advanced configuration, please see [Firestorm Shuffle Client Guide](https://github.com/Tencent/Firestorm/blob/master/docs/client_guide.md).
+For more details of advanced configuration, please see [Uniffle Shuffle Client Guide](https://github.com/apache/incubator-uniffle/blob/master/docs/client_guide.md).

 ## LICENSE

-Firestorm is under the Apache License Version 2.0.
-See the [LICENSE](https://github.com/Tencent/Firestorm/blob/master/LICENSE) file for details.
+Uniffle is under the Apache License Version 2.0.
+See the [LICENSE](https://github.com/apache/incubator-uniffle/blob/master/LICENSE) file for details.

 ## Contributing
-For more information about contributing issues or pull requests, see [Firestorm Contributing Guide](https://github.com/Tencent/Firestorm/blob/master/CONTRIBUTING.md).
+For more information about contributing issues or pull requests, see [Uniffle Contributing Guide](https://github.com/apache/incubator-uniffle/blob/master/CONTRIBUTING.md).

 ## Support
 We provide free support for users using this project.
 If you want to join user wechat group for further help and collaboration.
-You can scan the following QR code or search wechatID `xinghuojihua_01`, add our assistant on wechat, and remark `Firestorm`.
+You can scan the following QR code or search wechatID `xinghuojihua_01`, add our assistant on wechat, and remark `Uniffle`.
 The assistant will help you join our wechat group.

 ![Wechat](docs/asset/wechat.png)